Engineering Project A (AMME4121)

 Unit of study rules

-30 credit points of third year units of study
+30 credit points of at least third year units of study

 Prospective students in Engineering Project A are expected to have consulted with supervisors and selected a project topic of interest at the end of third year, guided by the advertised list of suggested project topics and supervisors.
 Availability of topics is limited and students should undertake to speak with prospective supervisors as soon as possible.
 Students who are unable to secure a supervisor and topic will be allocated a supervisor by the unit coordinator.
 Alternatively, students may undertake a project with a supervisor in industry or in another university department.
 In this case, the student must also find a second supervisor within the School of AMME.